tgore-nd/BayesianMarketMaker/README.md

     J(\pi) = \sum_t E_{(s_t, a_t) \sim \pi}[r(s_t, a_t) + \alpha H(\pi(\cdot|s_t))]
 \end{aligned}
 $$

+Note that $E$ is the expectation operator.

 The model has the following neural network components:
 #### Policy network (Actor)
 A stochastic policy fitted using deep learning that samples actions, given a state.
 This serves as the *actor*, fitting a probability distribution over the potential actions in the environment.

 #### Q-Networks (Critics)
 The model estimates two Q-functions, which serve as the *critics*.
 Q-networks endeavor to assess the value of potential actions in the environment.
 In the context of SAC models, each Q-network "grades" the quality $Q$ of the action.
 In practice, we balance the parameter updates of these networks across four different Q-networks.
-Two of these networks are trained directly, and two are "target" networks, which are gradually updated with the parameters of the directly-trained networks.
-We then use the polyak averaging procedure to average the parameters of the two models:
+Two of these networks are trained directly (i.e., online), and two are "target" networks, which are gradually updated with the parameters of the directly-trained networks via the polyak procedure.
+We then use polyak to update the target network parameters:
 $$
 \begin{aligned}
     \theta_\text{target} \leftarrow \theta_\text{target} \rho + (1 - \rho) \theta
 \end{aligned}
 $$
 This final result is the set of parameters that the target networks will use.
 This way, the training is greatly stabilized.

+#### Reward Function
+For the reward function, I took inspiration from Óscar Fernández Vincente's paper [Automated market maker inventory management with deep reinforcement learning](https://doi.org/10.1007/s10489-023-04647-9).
+He defines two control coefficients, the *Alpha Inventory Impact Factor* (AIIF) and the *Dynamic Inventory Threshold Factor*.
+These coefficients help control the model's inventory management, according to the following reward function $R$:
+$$
+\begin{aligned}
+    R = \text{profit from buying/selling at current step} + \text{profit from stock price change at current step} - \text{hedging penalty} - \text{penalty term}
+\end{aligned}
+$$

+The AIIF and DITF are defined in the penalty term:
+$$
+\begin{aligned}
+    \text{penalty term} = \text{AIIF}\cdot \text{min}(1, \frac{\text{avg inventory count}}{\text{avg threshold}})\\
+    \text{avg threshold}=\text{DITF}\cdot |\frac{\text{cash at current step}}{\text{average mid price}}|
+\end{aligned}
+$$

+The DITF is computed by dividing the proportion between the cash and the inventory.
+The AIIF controls the risk aversion of the model, which clearly increases and decreases the penalty.
+Note that I simplified the penalty term slightly from the version in the paper to make it less intensive to compute at each step.

 ## Simulating Transitions
 ### Hamiltonian Monte Carlo